hexaflex-zz/svm/cmd/svm/README.md

 ## svm

-SVM is the Virtual machine which runs programs compiled with `svm-asm`.
+SVM is the Virtual machine which runs programs compiled with `svm-asm` and packed into a floppy image with `svm-fdd`.

 ## Supported options